Chinese New Year - Year of the Tiger for Preschoolers

 Chinese New Year’s Lanterns by Perdana Kurniawan Arta from Unsplash

 • Door Couplets – representing best wishes for the coming year.
-These couplets look like long banners and are posted in pairs, especially because for Chinese people even numbers are associated with good luck.
-They are adorned with beautiful Chinese calligraphy, in black ink on red paper.
+These couplets look like long banners and are posted in pairs, especially because even numbers are associated with good luck for Chinese people.
+They are adorned with beautiful Chinese calligraphy in black ink on red paper.

-• Paper Cuttings – to represent luck and happiness.
-Beautiful Chinese art consists in cutting designs out of paper, and then gluing them to a contrasting backing or a transparent surface such as doors and windows.
+• Paper Cuttings represent luck and happiness.
+Beautiful Chinese art consists of cutting designs out of paper and then gluing them to a contrasting backing or a transparent surface, such as doors and windows.

 • Blooming Flowers – to wish you a prosperous new year.
-The ones traditionally used are orchids, peonies, plum blossoms, and peach blossoms.
+Traditionally used are orchids, peonies, plum blossoms, and peach blossoms.

 Wearing New Clothes

-During Chinese New Year it is customary to buy new clothes for their children to wear during the reunion dinner on New Year’s Eve because in Chinese culture it is believed that wearing new clothes can bring fortune and health.
+During Chinese New Year, it is customary for parents to buy new clothes for their children to wear during the reunion dinner on New Year’s Eve.
+In Chinese culture, it is believed that wearing new clothes can bring fortune and health.

 Chinese New Clothes by Rodnae Productions from Pexels